Manila Cathedral: Burials and funerals

-President Aguinaldo was the first president to have a requiem mass held in the restored cathedral.
-Although he was a Freemason and was closely associated with the Aglipayan Church, his remains were taken to the cathedral and laid beneath the dome on February 14, 1964.
+President Aguinaldo was the first president to have a Requiem Mass in the restored cathedral.
+Although he was a Freemason and was closely associated with the breakaway Aglipayan Church, his remains were taken to the cathedral and laid in state under the dome on February 14, 1964.
 Cardinal Rufino Santos officiated the Requiem Mass before the remains were taken to the Legislative Building for the state vigil.
-President Garcia was the first layman to lie in state and have his requiem mass officiated at the cathedral; President Aquino was the third layperson and the first woman given this honor during her funeral.
+President Garcia was the first layman to lie in state and have his Requiem at the cathedral; President Aquino was the third layperson and the first woman given this honor during her funeral.
 These three funerals broke with centuries of tradition that reserved the right of lying in state beneath the dome to Archbishops of Manila alone.